wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 always handled in the current cycle.
 We do not repeatedly discuss the common prologue and epilogue in the following sections.

+5. Source code comments are somehow incorrect in many places, and I suspect that some of the implementations are also problematic.
+I will point this out as we go through the source code.

 Five external requests are handled by the L1 cache: `Fetch`, which does not change the current state, and just requires a copy of the block to be sent down; `Inv`, which just invalidates the block, if it is not in exclusive state (used for invalidating shared copies when a sharer requests exclusive ownership); `ForceInv`,